Week Without Driving

 Week Without Driving (WWD) is a national event that highlights the challenges faced by non-drivers in our car-centric world and explores the benefits of ensuring we all have access to great walking, biking, and public transportation.

-Please join us by participating in the Week Without Driving Experience or fill out a WWD BINGO CARD (updated card coming soon!) from Monday, September 29 through Sunday, October 5.
+Please join us by participating in the Week Without Driving Experience or fill out a WWD BINGO CARD (available by September 28) from Sunday, September 28 through Sunday, October 5.
+Turn in a completed card and be entered in a prize drawing.

 Share your thoughts and experiences (anonymously if you wish) during WWD!